On sufficient conditions for spanning structures in dense graphs: Proof of the applications

 \subsection{Pósa-type conditions}

 The goal of this subsection is to prove \rf{thm:bandwidth-posa}.
-All we require in addition to the results of \cref{sec:applications,sec:frameworks} is the following lemma. \begin{lemma} Let $G$ be a graph with vertices $v_1,\dots,v_n$.
+All we require in addition to the results of \cref{sec:applications,sec:frameworks} is the following lemma (to be proved later). \begin{lemma} For $k\geq2$, let $G$ be a graph with vertices $v_1,\dots,v_n$.
 Suppose that $\deg(v_i) > (k-2)n/k + \min\{i,n/k\}$ for every $i \leq n$.
 Then $K_k(G)$ is tightly connected, spans all vertices of $G$, and contains a $(k+1)$-clique. \end{lemma}

 Given \cref{lem:posa-connectivity}, we can easily combine \rf{thm:posa-clique-factor} and \cref{thm:main-bandwidth} to derive the main result of this section.

 \begin{proof}[Proof of \cref{thm:bandwidth-posa}] We can assume $\mu \leq 1/2$, as otherwise the statement is vacuous.
 Let $\mu', n_1$ be given by \cref{prop:linked-edges-for-free} under input $k, \mu/2$.
 Let $n_2$ be given by \cref{thm:posa-clique-factor} under input $k, \mu/4$.
 Let $\beta, z >0$, and $n_3 \in \NATS$ be obtained from \cref{thm:main-bandwidth} applied with $k, \Delta,\mu'$, and let $n_0 = \max \{ n_1, (1 + \mu)(n_2+k^2), n_3, 8 \mu^{-1} k^2\}$.